emo-bon/momics-demos/README.md

 ## Design principles

-1. Minimize dependencies to facilitate wide adaptation and further development of the codebase.
+1. Minimize dependencies (*already failing*) to facilitate wide adaptation and further development of the codebase.
 2. Simplicity over speed, however performance is considered.
-3. Data import/export options after UDAL queries made easy. (backend data queries developed by VLIZ)
+3. (*Not implemented yet*) Data import/export options after UDAL queries made easy. (backend data queries developed by VLIZ)
 4. Combining strengths of python/R/julia packages developed in those languages.
-5. API calls to other services, such as Galaxy.
+5. API calls to other services, such as [Galaxy](https://earth-system.usegalaxy.eu/).

 ## Workflow notebooks

 Notebooks always generate panel app for user friendly interactions.
-However working with the code using the same methods as the app should (needs to made sure of by testers) be straightforward.
+However working with the code using the same methods as the app should be straightforward.
+You can combine the *momics* methods, panel *widgets* and your code to adapt and extend the NB capabilities.

 ## IMPORTANT NOTE